conan-io/docs/reference/conanfile/tools/meson/mesontoolchain.rst

 .. note::

     All of them are saved only if they have any value.
-If the values is ``None``, they won't be mentioned in ``[project options]`` section.
+If the values are``None``, they won't be mentioned in ``[project options]`` section.